 It seems that in scenario 2 the stocks are fished in a more sustainable way than in the other scenarios, because in the long term the fishing effort is lower and more stable than in the other scenarios.
 The reason for this is, that in scenario 2 an effort restriction is implemented that is tuned to the species most in need of restriction.
 This often leads to catches of the other species that are lower than the suggested catch forecast (i.e. perceived under-exploitation of that stock), which is favourable for the development of that stock.
-In scenario 3, however, fishing is always to the limit of the perceived management requirements for both species, which implies that, due to assessment error and bias, the stocks are more likely to be over-exploited.
+In scenario 3, however, fishing is always to the limit of the perceived management requirements for both species, which implies that, due to assessment error, the stocks are more likely to be over-exploited.
 Scenario 1, mimicking the current situation, performs badly because the sole catch determines fishing, whereby the plaice stock is often over-exploited.
 The management then attempts to correct for this over-exploitation, leading to instability.

 The development of the stocks is most stable under scenario 2, leading to lower assessment bias and error (lower discrepancy between the perceived and the "true" states of the stocks).
-Assessment bias due to shrinkage may reinforce instability.
+As was explained in section 4.2, assessment bias due to shrinkage may reinforce instability.
 Conversely, stability is reinforced, because the effect of assessment bias due to shrinkage is lowered.
 This could then, in turn, lead to setting more appropriate measures, in this case the effort restrictions.

-4.3 The relation between the investigated scenarios and the mixed fishery approach
+4.4 The relation between the investigated scenarios and the mixed fishery approach

 Originally we intended to investigate another management strategy, namely one where single species TACs are modified according to mixed fisheries considerations, such that the TACs can be depleted synchronously.
-In this scenario we intended to mimic the use of MTAC, a program that was developed for the calculation of such modified TACs (see Kraak 2004).
+In this scenario we intended to mimic the use of MTAC, a program that was developed for the calculation of such modified TACs (Kraak 2004).
 Due to technical reasons we did not complete the implementation of this scenario into our model.
-Moreover, in February 2004, the ICES study group SGDFF (ICES 2004b) concluded that MTAC should not be used (see also Kraak (2004)).
+Moreover, in February 2004, the ICES study group SGDFF (ICES 2004b) concluded that MTAC should not be used (see also Kraak (2001)).

 However, we believe that many aspects of such a mixed fishery approach scenario are incorporated in our scenario 2 (effort management).
-In scenario 2, the lower of two efforts is chosen.
-The model then calculates the catches that the fishery will take under that effort restriction.
-MTAC would calculate a weighted average of the two efforts and calculate catches that will be taken with that effort.
+In scenario 2, the lower of two efforts is chosen in the MP.
+The model then calculates the catches that the fishery will take under that effort restriction in the OM.
+MTAC would calculate a weighted average of the two efforts and calculate catches that can be taken with that effort in the MP and these catches would then be taken in the OM.
 In the real world, this weighting of the effort would be chosen by managers.
 If in our model we would simulate giving absolute weight to the weakest species, it would then coincide with scenario 2.

-There is, however, a difference between effort management and single species TAC management, even if the single species TACs would be modified according to MTAC.
+There is, however, a difference between effort management and single species TAC management, even if the single species TACs are modified according to MTAC.
 In the case of effort management, fishermen would favour trips that result in higher catches of the more valuable species, whereas in the case of TAC management, fishermen are constrained by the respective TACs and would favour trips in which they catch more non-quota species.
 This difference could be investigated in a future project.